mihir-m-gandhi/Shutterbugs-Inventory-Management-System/README.md

 ### Installation

 1. Download and extract the contents of the repository.
-2. In the folder where the file 'SB.java' exists, hold shift and press right mouse button.
-Select 'open command prompt'.
+2. Open a command prompt/terminal and navigate to the folder containing the file 'SB.java'.
-3. In command prompt, type ```javac SB.java``` to compile the program.
+3. In the command prompt/terminal, enter the command ```javac SB.java``` to compile the program.
-4. Once it is compiled, type ```java SB``` to run the program.
+4. Once it is compiled, enter the command ```java SB``` to run the program.
 5. A window with "SHUTTERBUGS" written on top of it will open, indicating the program is now running.

 ------------------------------------------